fritzlb/iOS17-JIT-WIN/README.md

+# Warning: better alternatives
+SideJITserver does the same, but even better.
+It supports WiFi connections, this project does not.
+Please consider using that instead of this collection of scripts.

 # iOS17-JIT-WIN
 Enable JIT on iOS 17 using a windows PC

 Video guide: https://youtu.be/MLHa2JLuk3Y

 Tested with Windows 11 and iOS 17.3.1 as well as 17.4.